cmlozanos/kata-java-junit5-marsrover/README.md

 ## Build and Tests
 * If you are using windows, run: ``gradlew build test``
 * If you are using linux or mac version, run ``gradle build test``

+* If you want use a user interface there is a class named Application with terminal uses